You could say Judith Treanor's passion for Southeast Asia, its people and beautiful, unique products made by local artisans is contagious.

 And boy they did.

-By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.
+By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat support team, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.

 The live chat advantage

-Using live chat, Judith was able to connect with customers as they navigated through the website.
+Using live chat, Judith was able to connect with customers as they navigated through the website and checkout forms.
 In the process, she was able to answer their questions that could have otherwise prevented them from checking out.

-Judith was also able to use live chat to provide the information customers need to decide to check out.
+Judith was also able to use live chat support tools to provide the information and support that customers need to decide to check out.